wechicken456/RIPv2_Shrub/README.md

 ./dockershim.sh
 ```

-Now, in a separate temrinal window, start your CHAIN:
+Now, in a separate terminal window, start your CHAIN:

 ```c
 ./CHAIN.sh -d=172.31.127.254